Appropriately/markdown-languages/Japanese/characters.md

 ## Kanji | 漢字

-Kanji (漢字; [kã̠ɴʑi] About this soundlisten) are the adopted logographic Chinese characters that are used in the Japanese writing system.[1]
+Kanji (漢字; [kã̠ɴʑi]) are the adopted logographic Chinese characters that are used in the Japanese writing system.[1]
 They are used alongside the Japanese syllabic scripts hiragana and katakana.
 The Japanese term kanji for the Chinese characters literally means "Han characters".

 Source: https://en.wikipedia.org/wiki/Kanji